Acorn BBC Domesday System

 The BBC Domesday Project was a partnership between Acorn Computers Ltd, Philips, Logica, and the BBC to mark the 900th anniversary of the original Domesday Book, an 11th century census of England.

-The data on these discs was compiled between 1984 and 1986 and published in 1986.
+The data on the discs was compiled between 1984 and 1986, and published in 1986.
 It included a new 'survey' of the United Kingdom, in which people, mostly school children, wrote about geography, history or social issues in their local area or just about their daily lives.
 This was linked with maps, and many colour photos, statistical data, video and 'virtual walks'.
-Over 1 million people participated in the project.
+Over 1 million people and 14,000 schools participated in the project.
 The project also incorporated professionally-prepared video footage, virtual reality tours of major landmarks and other prepared datasets such as the 1981 census.

 Comment on This Page

 Magazines RELATED to Acorn BBC Domesday System in our Library